 We suggest spending some time with the manual and check online for videos if you need help operating the pet feeder.

 The first version of the flex feeder used to be too weak and breaking quickly – you’ll see some bad reviews about this from years ago.
 Today’s updated version of the Feedster has a stronger, more durable body and flex feeder.

 One addition that would be nice is the ability to wash the hopper.
 Currently, it not removable and you cannot pour water into it.
 The only way to wash it is by wiping it with a moist cloth.

 The Pet Feedster for cats is a bit more expensive than other automatic pet feeders, but it’s one of the most flexible and easiest to live with, in the real world.

 Once you get the hang of setting the timer, it is a breeze to use.
 It works like a charm and will last for years without any issues.

 2. Best Automatic Dog Feeder: PetSafe Healthy Pet (non-WiFi)

 The PetSafe automatic feeder is fairly easy to configure, holds plenty of food (up to 24 cups) and can dispense both dry and semi-moist foods.

-It also comes with several unique features such as slow feed (for voracious dogs) and pauses.
+This PetSafe model also comes with unique features such as slow feed (for voracious dogs) and pauses.

 1. Easy meal planning